Chick Corea, jazz great with 23 Grammy Awards, dies at 79

 “Like a runner loves to run because it just feels good, I like to play the piano just because it feels good,” he told The Associated Press at the time.
 “I can just switch gears and go to another direction or go to another song or whatever I want to do.
 So it’s a constant experiment.”

-The double album was a peek into Corea’s musical heart, containing songs he wrote about children decades ago as well as tunes by Mozart, Thelonious Monk and Stevie Wonder, among others.
+The double album was a peek into Corea’s musical heart, containing songs he wrote about the innocence of children decades ago as well as tunes by Mozart, Thelonious Monk and Stevie Wonder, among others.

 Corea is the artist with the most jazz Grammys in the show’s 63-year history, and he has a chance to posthumously win at the March 14 show, where he’s nominated for best improvised jazz solo for “All Blues” and best jazz instrumental album for “Trilogy 2.”